Research

 Current projects include:

-Targeted sequencing allows for adequate coverage depth of the disease gene of interest for haplotyping.
+Targeted sequencing allows for focused coverage of the disease gene of interest for haplotyping.
 Variants can be obtained from a haplotype-aware genotyping pipeline to narrow down potential pathogenic candidates without a priori knowledge of the disease-causing variants.
 This approach used in the lab can establish a diagnosis from the proband without the need for familial segregation.

-2. Demonstration of cellular effects of disease-causing variants using patient-derived stem cell and retinal organoid technology
+3. Demonstration of cellular effects of disease-causing variants using patient-derived stem cell and retinal organoid technology

 4. Identifying the precise phenotypic and functional signatures of disease in IRDs using non-invasive adaptive optics based imaging